Robla School District

 Please come to the office to sign your student out for an early dismissal.
 Students cannot be released directly from classrooms.
 If you are in a hurry, call the office and we’ll collect your student from their classroom before you arrive.

 When we need to contact parents, we use the information on the emergency card.
 Please update the information by calling the office whenever you have a change in circumstance.
 Every year, we reach disconnected or wrong numbers when trying to contact parents, and it’s very hard for the students.
 We need your emergency numbers and work numbers.
 In case of illness or accident, the school makes every effort to contact parents, relatives, baby-sitters and friends.
-Please let the office know if you have a change of address, phone number, emergency numbers, or names of those allowed picking up your children.
+Please let the office know if you have a change of address, phone number, emergency numbers, or names of those allowed to pick up your children.
 Be sure that copies of any custodial agreements or restraining orders are on file in our office.

 If you have a family emergency during school, please contact our office and we will try to help.